noriyoshiabe/NASequencer/doc/en/preference.md

 If you want to reset to using Inteneal Editor, uncheck the "Use External Editor" checkbox.

 ### Include Search Path
-This path is used by [Include Directive](TODO).
+This path is used by [Include Directive](nas.md#Include).
-If the path ponts to default "/Users/\<USERNAME\>/Music/NASequencer" and Include Directive is notated on source file like below,
+If the path ponts to default "/Users/&lt;USERNAME&gt;/Music/NASequencer" and Include Directive is notated on source file like below,
 ```
 #include "drums-pattern.nas"
 ```
-"/Users/\<USERNAME\>/Music/NASequencer/drums-pattern.nas" is read.
+"/Users/&lt;USERNAME&gt;/Music/NASequencer/drums-pattern.nas" is read.

 #### Change Include Search Path
 0. Click "Browse" Button